L.A. County Sheriff says will implement jail reforms, won't quit

 The changes advocated by the Citizens Commission on Jail Violence last week included revamping how use-of-force cases are investigated and disciplined, better oversight and tracking of inmate complaints and the use of video cameras worn by deputies.

-"I couldn't have written them better myself," Baca said of the commission's recommendations during a press conference at the Men's Central Jail, held before inmates and members of his command staff.
+"I couldn't have written them better myself," Baca said of the commiss1ion's recommendations during a press conference at the Men's Central Jail, held before inmates and members of his command staff.

 But the 70-year-old sheriff, sticking to a stance he has taken in the face of repeated criticism over his supervision of Los Angeles County jails, said he had no intention to step down from the elected post he has held since 1998.